enso-org/enso/docs/language-server/protocol-language-server.md

   type?: String;

   /**
-   * The updated pointer to the method call.
+   * The updated method call info.
    */
-  methodPointer?: MethodPointer;
+  methodCall?: MethodCall;

   /**
    * Profiling information about the expression.